SiegeLord/Gula/README.md

    music, all phrases, proportions and melodies are mapped and based on the golden ratio and on the Fibonacci sequence.
 The gameplay music is in the key of F, tempo is 112.3 bpm and lasts 1.6 minutes.
-In the menu music, the chord progression length grows in Fibonacci sequence.
+In the menu music, the chord progression length grows in Fibonacci sequence and lasting 0.6 minutes.

 5. *bonus rule #36: Double or nothing* - Not used.